54th Annual Pediatric Postgraduate Course

 Faculty/Planner Disclosure Policy: In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support, all planners, teachers, and authors involved in the development of CME content are required to disclose to the accredited provider their relevant financial relationships.
 Relevant financial relationships will be disclosed to the activity audience.

-- 20.00 AMA PRA Category 1 Credit™Nicklaus Children’s Hospital is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-Nicklaus Children's Hospital designates this live activity for a maximum of AMA PRA Category Credit(s)™.
+- 20.00 AMA PRA Category 1 Credit™Nicklaus Children's Hospital designates this for a maximum of 20.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.